 Admissions Tip: Avoiding Common Pitfalls, Part II

-Last week we offered some advice to help applicants avoid common pitfalls in writing their essays for the Round Two deadlines.
+Last week we offered some advice to help applicants avoid common pitfalls in writing their essays for the Round 2 deadlines.
 This week we’d like to offer some more advice.
 Although these tips might not apply to everyone or to every school, these are some good basic strategies to employ.
 For personalized advice about your applications, contact Clear Admit directly.

 1. Think strategically when delving into anecdotes that are highly personal.
 While breaking up with your college sweetheart may have had some impact on who you are today, you’ll want to be careful about using personal matters as the basis for an essay.
-While there are certainly exceptions, we find that examples from the professional sphere or from extracurriculars typically make for stronger, and more compelling, essays, as they speak to the things that the admissions committee cares the most about, including qualities and skills that relate to professional success.
+While there are certainly exceptions, we find that examples from the professional sphere or from extracurricular activities typically make for stronger, and more compelling, essays, as they speak to the things that the admissions committee cares the most about, including qualities and skills that relate to professional success.

 2. Keep it current.
 In considering which examples to explore in an application essay, one should choose college and post-college experiences to elaborate on, as these experiences will appear to have the most relevance for your application and provide the greatest insight into the person you will be on the campus of the MBA program.
 In other words, if your essays prominently feature stories from high school, you are likely making a strategic mistake.
 Younger applicants may find examples from college their strongest, as they may not have accrued the same leadership and teamwork experiences that older applicants with more work experience have.
 All applicants, though, should include at least one recent story in their set of essays.